Municipal governance in India: Municipal Corporation

-City Municipal Council
+Municipal Council

-A Nagar Palika or Town Municipality is an urban local body that administers a city with a minimum population of 100,000 but less than 1,000,000.
-However, there are exceptions to that, as previously Nagar Palikas were constituted in urban centers with a population over 20,000 were reclassified as Nagar Palika even if their population was under 100,000.
-Under the Panchayati Raj system, it interacts directly with the state government, though it is administratively part of the district it is located in.
-Generally smaller district cities and bigger towns have a Nagar Palika.
+A Municipality, or Municipal Council, is an urban local body that administers a smaller urban area with a minimum population of 100,000 but less than 1,000,000.
+However, there are exceptions to that, as previously municipalities were constituted in urban centers with a population over 20,000 were reclassified as Municipality even if their population was under 100,000.
+Locally, the municipality is known as Nagar Palika or Nagar Parishad and these are constituted by the Municipal Acts of the respective states.

+Municipalities in India are categorized into City Municipal Councils and Town Municipal Councils or grades, the classification of which depends on factors like population, economic growth, employment, and more.
+This classification varies from state to state.
+For instance, in Kerala, municipalities are graded as I, II, III, while in Bihar, the classification is denoted as Class A, B, C. The criteria for these classifications include population, population density, non-agricultural employment, and other relevant parameters.

+It interacts directly with the state government, though it is administratively part of the district it is located in.
+Generally smaller district cities and bigger towns have a Municipality.
 Municipalities are also a form of local self-government, entrusted with some duties and responsibilities, as enshrined and guided upon by the Constitutional (74th Amendment) Act, 1992.
-Udaipur is a city which is big but its population is 451,000 so it has a Nagar Palika.
+Udaipur is a city which is big but its population is 451,000 so it has a Municipality.

-The members of the Nagar Palika are elected representatives for a term of five years.
+The members of the Municipal Councils are elected representatives for a term of five years.
 The town is divided into wards according to its population, and representatives are elected from each ward.
-The members elect a president among themselves to preside over and conduct meetings.
-A chief officer, along with officers like an engineer, sanitary inspector, health officer, and education officer who come from the state public service are appointed by the state government to control the administrative affairs of the Nagar Palika.
+The members elect a chairperson and vice chairperson among themselves to preside over and conduct meetings.
+A chief officer, along with officers like an engineer, sanitary inspector, health officer, and education officer who come from the state public service are appointed by the state government to control the administrative affairs of the municipality.

-City Municipal Councils are known regionally by different names, including Town Municipal Council, Town Municipality, Nagar Palika, Nagarasabe, Purasabe, and Nagaraatchi.
+City Municipal Councils are known regionally by different names, including Town Municipal Council, Town Municipality, Nagar Palika, Nagarasabe, Purasabe, Nagara Sabha and Nagaraatchi.